-When the government determined that this would be the area to work on the Manhattan project, families were given 30 days, some of them two weeks notice, to move.
-It was after May, that year, that most of the people were let go; I think we moved the year I was in the seventh grade.
+When the government determined that this would be the area to work on the Manhattan project, families were given thirty days, and some of them two weeks notice, to move.
+It was after May that year that most of the people were let go; I think we moved the year I was in the seventh grade.

 Our father was the first white boy born in White Bluffs; Theresa was the last baby born.
-And he was born in 1898, and she was born in 1943.
+He was born in 1898, and she was born in 1943.
 Our family history was there since the mid-1800s.

 Locke Island was not claimed.
 That island was ours for an impossible use, because you couldn’t get into the Area.
 We were always supposed to be able to return when the war effort was over.
 We’d be glowing in the dark, now… Finally, Mom just gave it to the government.
 We used to call it Borden Island...
 We had no access to it; it was inside the Area.
 And it was a hundred years, or something like that, before we could have gone back.

-You would be challenged to imagine 40,000 people almost overnight descending on that… I’ll use the word desert.
+You would be challenged to imagine forty thousand people almost overnight descending on that… I’ll use the word desert.
 From all over the United States, New York, the South, trainloads of people came in.
 And it was trailer houses, forever and ever and ever...

 One time I asked mom, “Why did we just move, when we were told to move?
 We just did it?”
 And my mother said: “In the name of the war effort.”
 They were that patriotic: you did what the government asked you to do.